Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 import glob
 import io

-#pulling annual AQI data by county for 1980 to 2018, unzipping and placing the csv files in a folder on my desktop
+#pulling annual AQI data by county for 1980 to 2018, unzipping and placing the csv files in a desktop folder
 for i in range(1980, 2019):
     zip_file_url = 'https://aqs.epa.gov/aqsweb/airdata/annual_aqi_by_county_' + str(i) + '.zip'
     r = requests.get(zip_file_url, stream=True)